sarabeier/genomic.traits/scripts_genomic.traits.md

 ## Genome data accession

-The remaining genomic traits were computed based of sequence or annotation data provided for genomes via the the JGI/IMG platform, which can be downloaded  tar-compressed files.
+The remaining genomic traits were computed based of sequence or annotation data provided for genomes via the the JGI/IMG platform, which can be downloaded as tar-compressed files.
 The scripts below demontsrate trait computations for the example genome 2593339298 (Mameliella alba DSM 26384, [JGI/IMG platform](https://img.jgi.doe.gov/), 2593339298.tar.gz)

 ```bash
 $ tar -xzvf 2593339298.tar.gz